amethyst-framework/amethyst/README.md

   # maps GET "/bye" to "bye" action of IndexController
   get "/bye", "index#bye"
-  post "/post", "index#bye" # you can use GET, POST, PUT, DELETE end
+  post "/post", "index#bye" # you can use GET, POST, PUT, DELETE all "/bye-all", "index#bye" # resoonds to all HTTP methods end
 ```